droig/CloudFlareAdapter/README.md

 CloudFlareAdapter
 =================

-A PHP tool to chage a DNS record for CloudFlare.
+A PHP class to manage a CloudFlare DNS record.

 How to use: